Tombstone, Az. Attractions from the Old West! A destination perfect for everyone who loves cowboys and gunfights.

 Meantime, Jim had figured the pump out and was on his way in the store to pay.
 When he was handing over the money, the clerk mentioned, “Looks like you had some problems?”

-Jim replied, “Well in Germany the diesel pump has a black handle and here the black handle wasn’t going into my tank.
+Jim replied, “Well in Germany the diesel pump has a black handle, but here the black handle wasn’t going into my tank.
 I was very confused, but then I realized that diesel is the green handle here.”

 Tombstone, Arizona Attractions

+Tombstone, the town as we know it, exists for pure fun!
 Luckily, there are plenty of historical sites to see, and the ones that had disappeared over the ages have been rebuilt and reconstructed just for our pleasure.
+There’s tons to do and see, and the kids will love it as much as the adults.

 Gunfights in Tombstone AZ